Sonia Johnson: Early life, education, and family

 Sonia Ann Harris, born in Malad, Idaho, was a fifth-generation Mormon.
 She attended Utah State University and married Rick Johnson following graduation.
 She earned a master's degree and a Doctor of Education from Rutgers College.
 She was employed as a part-time teacher of English in universities both in the United States and abroad, following her husband to new places of employment.
 She had four children during these years.
 They returned to the United States in 1976.

 In 1991, Johnson's mother, Ida Harris, became worried about her daughter's safety after hearing rumors of Sonia's death and receiving telephone threats against her daughter.
 Taking the threats to heart, Ida moved to Sonia's Wildfire Community in November 1991.
-Six months later, Ida passed away at the age of 86 with Sonia by her side.
+Six months later, Ida died at the age of 86 with Sonia by her side.
 Ida was buried in Logan, Utah, but Sonia did not attend the funeral because she had promised her mother not to return to Utah.